LevyMatan/2048-bot/README.md

 # 2048 Bot

-A bot to play the 2048 game using various AI strategies.
+A bot to play the 2048 game using various AI strategies implemented in C++.
 The project explores different decision-making algorithms to achieve high scores, with some algorithms capable of reaching scores of 20,000 and beyond.

 ## Features